 Step 2: Finding Your True Purpose

 How are you to live a happier life if you don’t know what it looks like.
 Honestly so many people fail to do this important action because they don’t see the value in it; however it is this very compass that will lead you to happiness.
 Take the time to find this; what is the one thing that inspires you, motivates you and affects the people around you in a positive way.
+You need to be able to block out the noise and make decisions for yourself.
 Finding your true purpose means you can reject the things that you don’t value and instead use your time more effectively.
 Too many choices means indecisiveness because of the fear of missing out and this effectively leads to you not being able to focus and achieve true success.
 Therefore find that one thing that gets you to wake up each morning filled with passion.

 Step 3: Visualizing The Future You Want

 Now that you have your purpose, here comes the fun part.
 Imagining it….. when you primary school teacher said “stop daydreaming” – she was wrong!
 Visualization is the key to teaching your brain about an alternative reality.
 As mentioned previously – we have two choices: 1) live the future with experiences from our past or 2) create a new vision of how your future will look based on defined values and a solid purpose.
 There are a variety of ways to assist with visualizations.
 A good start would be creating a vision board loaded with images that evoke strong emotion and feeling.
 You want your mind to think that you are really experiencing your future.
 This will create connections in your brain and alter your reality to fit the future you desire.
 Read more about how you can use creative visualisation to achieve your purpose.

 If you are a student, Read: Vision board ideas for students to realize their dreams

 Step 4: Maintaining A Healthy Mindset